- North America

-The most beloved park by Barcelona is the Parc de la Ciutadella - a great oasis of peace, where it's easy to forget you're in the city while lounging under a palm tree or paddling on a small lake.
-There is a wide alley with a row of palms, which is opened by the Arc de Triomphe, which was once the entrance to the Barcelona Universal Exposition in 1888.
+Barcelona's most beloved park is the Parc de la Ciutadella.
+It is a great oasis of peace, where it's easy to forget you're in the city while lounging under a palm tree or paddling on a small lake.
+At the top of a wide avenue of palms you will see the Arc de Triomphe, which was once the entrance to the Barcelona Universal Exposition in 1888.

 Barcelona is the best spot for a linguistic immersion.
 Learning Spanish, meeting new people while discovering a new culture?
 Yes, totally!
 Those who wish to learn Spanish Barcelona will find the perfect city for combining learning and amusement.
 There are plenty of Spanish schools in Spain, but check Expanish if you are looking for the favorite.
 Flexible courses that allow you to do activities other than just studying is the main strength when traveling.
 This school has been over 12 years on the market and they certainly get what students expect: official accreditation, online and face to face courses, experts as teachers, and lots of fun!

 In Barcelona one of the best ways to get to know the city is to take a tour with a local guide.
 You have many different options to choose from and all offer different insights on this lively city.
 You can opt for a walking tour of different parts of the city or just focus on the historic centre, take a bike tour to see a wider area or go for one of the more specialised experiences, such as a food and wine tour of the gastronomic heights of the city.